cs-ieee-ist/cs-essentials/content/topics/gdb/core-files.md

 ## The program

-To examplify how you can use the Core Dump and the GDB to debug we will use this program:
+To examplify how you can use the Core Dump and the GDB to better debug your programs, we will use this very simple program:

 ```c
 int main() {